The United Kingdom remains a top destination for international students, combining world-class education with vibrant…

 - Partner with local councils to provide subsidised student housing.

-While the UK is diverse, many international students still report feeling isolated.
+While the UK is diverse, many international students report feeling isolated, impacting both mental health and academic performance.
+Fostering meaningful cultural integration can improve satisfaction and retention rates.

 Recommendation: